 I recently retired from a very successful and satisfying career as a high school French teacher.
 I taught for 38 years and can honestly say that I loved every minute of it.
 Shortly after retirement, I realized that I truly missed working with young people and sharing my passion for learning French - and learning in general - with them.
 I earned my Bachelor's Degree from Colorado State University and my Master's Degree in French Language and Literature from Middlebury College Graduate School of French in Paris, France.
 I have traveled extensively in France, alone or with friends, or with numerous groups of my own students.
 I speak French with near-native fluency and feel that I understand the language well enough to be able to approach its grammar and pronunciation complexities from many different perspectives.
 Because of this, I feel that I am able to better adapt lessons to a pupil's individual needs.
 Also, I was once a struggling French student myself, so I can understand how difficult learning this language can be.
 In my teaching career, I was well known form my gentle and very welcoming way of working with young people.
 Although I love teaching French, I am also a competent writer in English.
 During my teaching career, I also worked as an Instructional Facilitator.
 In this capacity, I helped many young people improve their writing skills, public speaking abilities and understanding of English grammar.
 In my spare time, I enjoy experiencing all the cultural activities available in the Denver area.
 I especially enjoy visiting the Denver Art Museum and seeing the great musical theater presentations at the Buell.
 I enjoy all types of movies, reading, sketching and personal creative writing.

-Colorado State University-Fort Collins - B.A., French
+Undergraduate Degree: Colorado State University-Fort Collins - Bachelor in Arts, French

 What is your teaching philosophy?